Boundedness questions for Calabi-Yau threefolds: Case : general results

-However, given the classes of $L$ and $E$, we can find a fixed $r>0$ for which $D= rL +E \in P^\circ$ satisfies $D^2 \cdot E >0$, and hence by Lemma 4.2 and Proposition 4.1 we can then find a positive integer $m>0$ depending only on known data with $h^0(X, \O _X(mD))>1$; also Riemann--Roch yields a formula (cubic in $n$) giving a lower bound for $h^0(X, \O _X (nmD))$ for $n>0$.
-Therefore we can find a positive integer $n$ depending only on the known data (and not on the integer $s$) with $h^0 (X , \O _X (nmD)) > 100 nmr L\cdot E^2$.
-Hence the mobile part of $|nmD|$ is not $| nmrL|$, and is therefore big.
-Arguing as in the previous case, there are only finitely many possibilities for the big mobile divisor class $M$ found in this way, and we may again apply Proposition 1.1.
+However, given the classes of $L$ and $E$, we can find a fixed $r>0$ for which $D= rL +E \in P^\circ$ satisfies $D^2 \cdot E >0$.
+Assuming again that $X$ is general in moduli, it follows from Lemma 4.3 and Proposition 4.1 that we can find a positive integer $m>0$ depending only on known data with $h^0(X, \O _X(mD))>1$.
+As in the previous case, the argument using the Riemann--Roch theorem yields a formula (cubic in $n$ with coefficients depending only on known data) giving a lower bound for $h^0(X, \O _X (nmD))$ for $n>0$.
+Therefore we can find a positive integer $n$ depending only on the known data (and not on the integer $s$) with $h^0 (X , \O _X (nmD)) > h^0 (X , \O _X (nmrL))$.
+Hence the mobile part $M$ of $|nmD|$ is $| nmrL +cE|$ for some $0<c \le nm$, and it is big for the reasons given in the previous case.
+Arguing as in the previous case, there are only finitely many possibilities for the big mobile divisor class $M$ found in this way, and we may again apply Proposition 1.1 to deduce boundedness. \end{proof} \end{thm}